 Course duration: 24 months

-Attendance at college is 3 days per week.
-There will be 4 weeks of placement throughout the year.
-These will be 5 days a week.
+Attendance at college is 4 days per week.
+There will be one week of placement throughout the year.

 The course can be assessed using a variety of assessment methods.